chef/automate/components/automate-chef-io/content/docs/airgapped-installation.md

 ## Obtain a License

-Contact your Chef account representative to obtain a license for Chef Automate; Chef Automate's trial license feature requires internet connectivity and cannot be used on an airgapped host.
+To obtain a trial license for an airgapped host [contact Chef](https://www.chef.io/contact-us/).

 ## Create an Airgap Installation Bundle